ProcessMIX Guide

 One type of database is available in DB Connector builder: PostgreSQL.
 To select the database type, click the appropriate field.

 To select the URL, click the appropriate field, then select the name of the variable (if any) presented in the list.
-To view the complete URL list or to add a new URL, click +Add new and see all.
+To view the complete URL list or to add a new URL, clickon + Add new and see all.

-By clicking + Add new and see all, the Select variables pop-up will open.
-To select a variable, click the required name, then the CONFIRM button.
+By clicking on + Add new and see all, the Select variables pop-up dialog will open.
+To select a variable, click on the variable name, then on the CONFIRM button.

 Input the Name and Value of a new variable, and change a type if necessary.
 Then, click the ADD button.